An Exorcism in Zambia

 Working Together to Solve a Problem...and Celebrate Life

-I had lived in Chimtembo two years, teaching sustainable sanitation methods.
+I had lived in Chimtembo two years while volunteering with the Peace Corps, teaching sustainable sanitation methods.
 Although my roosters crowed each morning at four, I rarely rose before six, making me among the last in the village to do so.
-It was common for me to open my door and see men drinking masese- beer of fermented maize-from a communal gourd.
-This morning, however, those passing the gourd were grandmothers, or agogos.
+It was common for me to open my door and see men drinking masese—a type of beer made of fermented maize—from a communal gourd.
+This particular morning, however, those passing the gourd were grandmothers, or agogos.

 The boys created a solid rhythm with the drums.
 An agogo led a woman in a purple shirt to the chairs.
 She wore a white cloth on her head, like a nun’s habit.
 The women and girls formed a circle around the chairs and started singing.
 The men loitered at the circle’s fringes, looking in.

 The agogo held the gourd overhead.
 She sang a few lines; other women ululated.
-The sound: a clutch of drowning hens.
+The sound seemed like a clutch of drowning hens.
 Then, gourd still raised, the agogo exited the village.
 Trailing her, the group—everyone clapping and singing—snaked out behind her.

 Suddenly: “Odi?” ("Is anyone home?")
 Robert had arrived to say good morning.